-5 ways to find out where an image is used on a WordPress site
+How to find where an image is used on a WordPress website

-As a WordPress site owner or manager, you may occasionally need to locate whether or where specific images are being used on your site.
-This tutorial will provide you with various options on how to find the exact locations of your images on your WordPress site.
+As a WordPress site owner or manager, you may occasionally need to find where an image is used on your website.
+This tutorial will provide various options to locate images with or without technical knowledge.

-There are several situations in which I personally need to find where an image is used:
+There are several situations in which I personally need to find where an image is used on my WordPress websites:

-- Remove orphaned images: Unused images take up space.
-Not just server space – especially since WordPress stores the same image in multiple sizes – but also space in the media library.
-I like to keep my media library clean to find pictures from the past faster.
+- Remove orphaned images: Unused images take up space, not just server space, primarily since WordPress stores the same image in multiple sizes, but also space in the media library.
+I like to keep my media library clean to find media from the past faster.
 See How to find unused images in WordPress.

 - Replace outdated images: Sometimes, a new version of Image Source Control contains updated strings or new elements in the interface.
-In these cases, there are always one or two screenshots in the manual that need updating.
+In these cases, one or two screenshots in the manual always need updating.
 I am using some screenshots in multiple places, so I need a way to identify these.

-In this tutorial, I will discuss various methods to find where an image is used on a WordPress site.
-I have tried all of them and will highlight my preferred choice in the final conclusion.
+In this tutorial, I will discuss various methods to find where an image is used on a WordPress website.
+I have tried all of them in my decade-long work as a developer and publisher.

 Tested methods: